graphnex/ig-privacy/README.md

 ## News
+* 18 June 2024: Partial code release (trained model and documentation still to be released)
-* Paper accepted at The 3rd Explainable AI for Computer Vision ([XAI4CV](https://xai4cv.github.io/workshop_cvpr24)) Workshop at CVPR 2024.
+* 8 April 2024: Paper accepted at The 3rd Explainable AI for Computer Vision ([XAI4CV](https://xai4cv.github.io/workshop_cvpr24)) Workshop at CVPR 2024.
-* Source code and details will be released in the next weeks.
+* 8 April 2024: Source code and details will be released in the next weeks.

+## Contributing <a name="contributing"></a>

+If you find an error, if you want to suggest a new feature or a change, you can use the issues tab to raise an issue with the appropriate label.

+Complete and full updates can be found in [CHANGELOG.md](CHANGELOG.md).
+The file follows the guidelines of [https://keepachangelog.com/en/1.1.0/](https://keepachangelog.com/en/1.1.0/).

 ## Credits